Slavomir Miletić: Career

 In Yugoslavia, Slavomir Miletić studied at Arts Academy of Belgrade.
 In 1959, Miletić won a scholarship to the Académie des Beaux-Arts in Paris.
 He studied there for two years.
 He had a few exhibitions in Paris.
 He married Elisabeth Toutenhoofd, from The Hague, who received painting lessons in France.
 They moved to the Netherlands in 1960.

-Media-acclaimed exhibitions in Galerie Loujetsky of The Hague and De Drie Hendricken of Amsterdam did not lead to any sales.
+Media-acclaimed exhibitions in Galerie Loujetsky in The Hague and De Drie Hendricken in Amsterdam did not lead to any sales.
 At the age of 32, on the brink of being expelled as an artist without money, he started working as a packer at the Honig food plant in Koog aan de Zaan.
 Director Paul Honig read an article in a Zaandam magazine about the artist's hardships and gave him his first assignment.
 One month later, a concrete male figure stood in front of Honig's new building: a laborer carrying a heavy burden.